insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-18-components-of-processflow.md

 * Execution

 Each of these components present in ProcessFlow Designer page works in tandem to generate integration solution between source and destination application.
-The components provides specific building block for the integration, each of them are capable of doing specific operation on the platform.

-## Let us look into a ProcessFlow to understand it better!
+The components provides specific building block for the integration, each of them are capable of doing specific operation on the platform. *Let us look into a ProcessFlow to understand it better*.

 ![Components of processflow1](/staticfiles/processflow/media/componentsofprocessflow1.png)